 The windmill has an incinerating toilet, which is easy to use and much more comfortable than a regular outside loo.
 The only downside is that you have to go out to access it, but we didn’t spend so much time at the mill so we didn’t mind it at all.
 Otherwise, there are also toilets in the village by the store and library in case the toilet malfunctions.

 Unique stays always come with unique perks.
 We are quite the city people otherwise, but we really enjoyed our stay in this Airbnb Öland, despite the shower and toilet situation being a little less comfortable.

-How to get to the windmill
+How to get to the windmill Airbnb

 Öland is an island and you’ll access it via the Öland bridge.
 There is no cost to drive over the bridge.
-Once you arrive to Öland, drive towards Ottenby.
+Once you arrive at Öland, drive towards Ottenby.
 The windmill is located in a small village called Södra Möckleby, just at the end of the village.
 There is plenty of space to park a car by the windmill.

 The booking info